SproutyLabs/SproutyDialogs/README.md

 - If you find any bugs or issues, report them as an issue [here](https://github.com/SproutyLabs/SproutyDialogs/issues/new?template=bug_report.md).
 - You can request any feature idea by opening a new issue [here](https://github.com/SproutyLabs/SproutyDialogs/issues/new?template=feature_request.md).

-Please check that the same or a similar issue doesn't already exist before creating your own.
+*Please check that the same or a similar issue doesn't already exist before creating your own.*

+Also, you can ask anything in [Github discussions](https://github.com/SproutyLabs/SproutyDialogs/discussions)!

 > [!NOTE]
 > The plugin is written and tested using GDScript and has not been tested for C#.